impactorbitco/handbook-main/content/ims/policies/HR/IR35 Off Payroll Workers Policy.md

 - **Initial Assessment:** When considering engaging an off-payroll worker, the hiring manager must provide the HR department with a detailed description of the role and the services to be provided.
 The HR department will then conduct an initial assessment to determine whether the engagement falls within the scope of IR35.
 - **Status Determination Statement (SDS):** Based on the initial assessment, the HR department will issue a Status Determination Statement (SDS) to the hiring manager, clearly stating whether IR35 applies to the engagement and the reasons for this determination.
-- **Appeals Process:** Off-payroll workers who disagree with the SDS issued by Green Orbit Digital have the right to appeal.
+- **Appeals Process:** Off-payroll workers who disagree with the SDS issued by Impact Orbit Creative Group have the right to appeal.
 The appeals process will be managed by the HR department, and the decision of the appeal panel will be final.

 **5. Implementation**

 - **Compliance Monitoring:** The HR department will monitor all engagements with off-payroll workers to ensure ongoing compliance with IR35 legislation.
 Any changes to working arrangements or roles that may affect IR35 status will be assessed promptly.
-- **Training and Awareness:** Green Orbit Digital will provide training and guidance to managers, hiring teams, and off-payroll workers to raise awareness of IR35 legislation and their responsibilities under this policy.
+- **Training and Awareness:** Impact Orbit Creative Group will provide training and guidance to managers, hiring teams, and off-payroll workers to raise awareness of IR35 legislation and their responsibilities under this policy.

 **6. Record-Keeping**

-- **Documentation:** Green Orbit Digital will maintain accurate records of all status determinations, appeals, and associated documentation in accordance with legal requirements.
+- **Documentation:** Impact Orbit Creative Group will maintain accurate records of all status determinations, appeals, and associated documentation in accordance with legal requirements.

 **7. Review and Update**